openhealthcare/opal/doc/docs/reference/javascript_helpers.md

 Creates an input field that assumes to base field is a moment and handles validation and parsing.
 It assumes no one is born in the future or is over 150 years old.

+#### tag-select
+Creates an input field that takes in a tagging dict, an object of with the keys of tag names to true.
+It produces a multi select box where users can remove or add tags that have the direct_add field
+(as defined by meta data) set to true.

 #### one-click-only

 A directive that if set with no arguments, or set to true, will only allow a button to be